Work with forecasts

 Forecasts help you plan how many interactions to expect in future weeks.
 Forecast data includes such metrics as pattern, volume (interactions offered), and average handle time (composed of average talk time, average hold time, and average after call work time).
 These forecasts are visible in two views.
 The short-term forecast view shows interval-level data for one week at a time for up to six weeks, depending on the length of the forecast, and can be used to generate schedules.
 The long-term forecast view shows day- and week-level data for up to one year at a time, for up to two years depending on the length of the forecast.
 This view helps the forecaster see seasonality and trends but cannot be used to generate schedules.

-The forecasts list displays up to a maximum of 26 weeks prior and 26 weeks forward from the earlier of the current week or the last week in which a schedule exists.
-Use the search feature to find schedules, including those outside the +/- 26-week window.
+The forecasts list displays up to a maximum of 26 weeks prior and 26 weeks forward from the earlier of the current week or the last week in which a forecast exists.
+Use the search feature to find forecasts, including those outside the +/- 26-week window.

 |Add||Create a new forecast.|